KevinFlanagan7/Hangman/README.md

 - When I installed art ascii for welcome message it worked locally but not on the deployed site.
 I resolved problem by running the command  `pip3 freeze > requirements.txt` again in the terminal to update the dependencies installed.
 Once app was rebuilt by Heroku the art was displayed on deployed site.

-- When new py file created I had problems with the run.py not running.
-This was because I did not have correct path to new files created.
+- When new py file created I had problems with the run.py file not running.
+This was because I did not have the correct path to new files created.
 I saved new files in src folder so once I put correct path (eg. src.valiadation instead of just validation) in the problem was resolved.

     <details><summary>Incorrect Path</summary>